 Public consultation for the Marine Plan for Northern Ireland

-The proposed Marine Plan is currently out for public consultation until 15th June 2018.
+The consultation period for the proposed Marine Plan closed on 15th June 2018.

 Why is there a Marine Plan?